WELCOME TO TRUCKEE PRIDE!

 Cole Harrity was the Nevada 3A offensive MVP for the North.
 He was a 1st team All-State Running Back and 1st team All-League Free-Safety.
 Cole becomes the first Wolverine since Jake Pettit in 2011 to rush for over 1,000 yards.
 He has 1,632 career rushing yards, good enough for 8th in Truckee History.
 We all got to see how great Cole was in the Sierra Bowl on October 21st when he lit up the Vikings for 231 yards on just 20 attempts and 3 TD’s.
 He also had an INT and 6 tackles.
 Harrity also had 68 tackles in 2016 to put him at 138 career tackles.

 Wulfe Retzlaff in 2016 was selected as Nevada Defensive MVP in the North.
 He was a first team All-State Linebacker and a first team All-League Running Back.
 Retzlaff was a team CO-MVP with Cole Harrity.
 He also won his 3rd straight Wolverine Award.
 Wulfe has 371 career tackle sitting only being Ryan Macken.
 Retzlaff has the record for most tackles in a game with 23 that he set this year at Spring Creek.
-He is all over the Truckee record books. he All-North Defensive MVP, 1st team All-State LB, and 1st Team All-league running back.
+He is all over the Truckee record books.
 He also served as a captain in both his junior and senior year.
 Wulfe was a 3 year starter for the Wolverines on both sides of the ball.
 He also has 1,452 career rushing yards and 23 TD’s.

 Cole Harrity and Wulfe Retzlaff earn CO-MVP for the Truckee Wolverines on December 3rd.

-#66 Jorge Bravo was a 1st team All-League Offensive Lineman in 2016.
+#66 Jorge Bravo was a 1st team All-League Offensive Lineman in 2016 and 2nd Team All-State.
 Bravo was Truckee’s most consistent player in the Red Wall.
 He was an emotional leader for the Wolverines.
 The 2016 Wolverines had the top rushing attack in the State after 9 games.
 The 2016 team rushed for 295 yards per game which is the 4th best rushing attack in Truckee history.
 That has a lot to do with Bravo and the rest of the “Red Wall”.

 - 2016 2ND TEAM ALL-LEAGUE

-2nd Team All-League, Cottel lead the Truckee Defense in Sacks and reeked havoc on opposing teams.
+2nd Team All-League and Honorable Mention All-State.
+Cottel lead the Truckee Defense in Sacks and reeked havoc on opposing teams.
 He had a key play early in the Elko game with a sack forced fumble that stopped Elko deep in Wolverine territory.
 It set the tone for the Wolverines!

-Mike Doughty earned himself a spot as a 2nd Team Linebacker.
+Mike Doughty earned himself a spot as a 2nd Team Linebacker and Honorable Mention All-State.
 Doughty is a gifted athlete that ran many plays down as teams tried to run away from Truckee’s #33.
 Doughty was able to take advantage of that.
 Doughty finished with 44 tackles and looks to build on his success his senior year.

-Jayme Nelson was a 2nd team All-League selection at Offensive Line.
+Jayme Nelson was a 2nd team All-League selection at Offensive Line and 2nd Team All-State.
 He is a 3 year starter for Truckee and creating many large gaps for Truckee running backs to rush through.
 He is one of the more quite kids on the team until engaged on the field…then he might be one the most outspoken.
 He played with passion and grit.
 At just 165 pounds Nelson dominated defensive fronts and fast enough to lead out on Truckee’s toss and sweep.

 2016 TRUCKEE FOOTBALL DONORS